Are you ready for the new positive duty on employers to prevent sexual harassment?

 Matilda Stoneman, Associate, Workplace Relations at CCIWA’s employment law arm, Business Law WA explains further.

-From 12 December 2023, the Australian Human Rights Commission (AHRC) will have new powers to enforce employers to comply with their positive duty under the Sex Discrimination Act 1984 (Cth).
+Since December 12, 2023, the Australian Human Rights Commission (AHRC) has had new powers to enforce employers to comply with their positive duty under the Sex Discrimination Act 1984 (Cth). ).
+Importantly, this is also a Work Health & Safety obligation.

-Employers are obligated to take reasonable and proportionate measures to eliminate unlawful sex discrimination, sexual harassment, sex-based harassment, work environments that are hostile on the grounds of sex, and victimisation (referred to as relevant unlawful conduct).
+Employers must legally take reasonable and proportionate measures to eliminate unlawful sex discrimination, sexual harassment, sex-based harassment, work environments that are hostile on the grounds of sex, and victimisation (referred to as relevant unlawful conduct).

 What has changed?